pratokko/hh-lottery/README.md

 4 winner to be selected every X minutes and it should be completely automated

 5  Chainlink Oracle => Randomness , Automated execution (Chainlink keeprs)

+note that i can change this to use foundry in some seperate project if i get requests